CameronKramr/ELEC_576_A0/Report_A0_CKK5.md

 ## Result:

-I did not use PyCharm to make the repository, but find the repository for this assignment [here](https://github.com/CameronKramr/ELEC_576_A0).
-There, you will find all of the source as well as the build files used to generate this report.
-You can also see the commit history since I actually used that repository for this project.
-Instead of PyCharm, I used the command line interface for GIT (except for pushing from my Windows PC, I used the github GUI for that).
+I did not use PyCharm to make the repository.
+Find link to the repository for this task [here](https://github.com/CameronKramr/ELEC_576_A0).
+There, you will find all of the Jupyter notebooks as well as the build and Markdown files used to generate this report.
+Instead of PyCharm, I used the CLI interface for GIT.